 The school follows DFE guidance for safer restraint.
 Safer restraint is a last resort, only to be used when not to do so would place the child, their peers or staff at a greater risk of harm.
 Only staff who have been fully trained may move a child.
-Mrs Byford, Miss Wass, Mrs Gibbs and Mrs Pector currently hold this training.
+CW, LC, AS, RB, HS, JB, SW.
 Once the situation is calm a full incident form must be completed (APPENDIX 6) and the headteacher must have a face to face meeting with the parent/carer.
-An action plan must be written and shared with pupil, parent and staff to proactively seek to minimise the need for restraint to be used again.
+An action plan must be written and shared with pupil, parent and staff to pro-actively seek to minimise the need for restraint to be used again.
 Parents/carers must not be asked to take the child home as this would constitute an unlawful exclusion.